Why are there no Mountain Gorillas in captivity? -Uganda Safari News

 Since there no mountain gorillas in captivity the only way of seeing them is by undertaking a gorilla trekking safari.
 Mountain Gorillas are only existent in three countries and Four National Parks in the whole world.
 Bwindi Impenetrable National Park and Mgahinga Gorilla National Park are the gorilla habitats in Uganda.
-In Rwanda mountain gorillas are found in Volcanoes National Park and in Virunga National Park in Congo.
+In Rwanda mountain gorillas are found in Volcanoes National Park seen on Rwanda gorilla safari and in Virunga National Park in Congo.

 How safe is it to trek Mountain Gorillas?

 Gorillas are not aggressive or readily set to cause harm to people.
 Generally, gorillas are very shy and reserved towards people however, if threatened or when a person behaves the wrong way they will attack.
 By behaving the wrong way, it means you didn’t follow the rules and therefore made noise, looked direct into its eyes, beat your chest or did expose them to flash photography, this will get them cautious.
 Before gorilla families are opened up for gorilla trekking they go through habituation therefore are carefully exposed to humans in the wild.
 They will still have caution near humans, but they have learned that humans are not a threat, and they act accordingly.